-Deep down, in my heart of hearts, Chip ‘n Dale: Rescue Rangers has always been one of my favorite NES experiences.
-So simple, so pure, so fun: this game is my whole childhood nestled into a single cartridge.
+Deep down, in my heart of hearts, Chip ‘n Dale: Rescue Rangers has always been one of my favorite Nintendo Entertainment System experiences.
+It was so simple, so pure, so fun; this game is my whole childhood nestled into a single cartridge.
 And even though the experience is short and easy, that just makes me want to keep turning back the clock to play through Fat Cat’s dastardly mazes all over again.

 Every kid has his or her favorite teddy bear or blanket that they become attached to and feel all warm inside when they’re near to it.
-That’s how much Rescue Rangers meant to me, only I still haven’t outgrown it yet.
+That’s how much Rescue Rangers meant to me, only I still haven’t outgrown it.
 Hopefully, I never will.

-Cooperative two-player is a blast, too, thanks to something I dub “chipmunk wrestling, ” in which you pick up your pal and launch him into cacti and bad guys or just off a building–all in the name of good fun.
+Cooperative two-player is a blast, too, thanks to something I dub “chipmunk wrestling, ” in which you pick up your pal and launch him into cacti and bad guys or just off a building–all in the name of good fun, of course.

-Originally obtained from Niels Thomassen, a Dutch prototype collector, the back cart label on this “Rescue Ranger” prototype is commonly seen on Capcom NES prototypes found in Europe (such as the site’s Adventures in the Magic Kingdom prototype).
+Originally obtained from Niels Thomassen, a Dutch prototype collector, the back cartridge label on this “Rescue Ranger” prototype is commonly seen on Capcom Nintendo Entertainment System prototypes found in Europe.
 The game, however, is NTSC-formatted.

-The cartridge houses an NES-SKEPROM-01 (copyright Nintendo 1987) prototype PCB.
-Both CHR and PRG have stickers with the Japanese title handwritten on them.
+The cartridge houses an NES-SKEPROM-01 prototype board.
+Both the CHR and PRG EPROMs have stickers with the Japanese title handwritten on them.

-Before getting into the nitty gritty, I again called on former Disney game producer, Darlene Lacey, to give some insight into Rescue Ranger’s development process.
-Apparently Rescue Rangers was one of the least troublesome Capcom projects, with little to no changes being required to meet Disney’s quality assurance and squeaky-clean, family-friendly branding.
+Before getting into the nitty gritty, I again called on former Disney game producer Darlene Lacey to give some insight into Rescue Rangers’s development process.
+Apparently, Rescue Rangers was one of the easiest Capcom projects that she ever had, with little to no changes being required to meet Disney’s quality assurance.

 Windhex shows a number of differences in the game code (1,188, to be exact).
 I checked under every crate and steel box to try to uncover the prototype’s mysteries.

-The verified good dump of the US retail version shows some graphical glitches during the opening cutscene.
-Chip’s bomber jacket appears to have a tear going right through it, and some green fuzz off of Monty’s turtleneck sweater has gotten stuck to the back of Dale’s head.
-Dale also looks to be standing smack-dab on Monty’s big toe in the US retail version, and Gadget’s tail stands up straight into her ear.
+The verified good dump of the North American retail version shows some graphical glitches during the opening cutscene.
+Chip’s bomber jacket appears to have a tear going right through it, and some green fuzz from Monty’s turtleneck sweater has gotten stuck to the back of Dale’s head.
+Dale also appears to be standing smack-dab on Monty’s big toe in the U.S. game, and Gadget’s tail stands up straight into her ear.